eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 nginx        NodePort    100.65.29.172  <none>        80:32593/TCP   8s
 ```

-Notice that we still don't have an external IP, but we now have an extra port `32593` for this pod.
-This port is a **NodePort** exposed on the worker nodes.
-So now, if we know the IP of our nodes, we can access this nginx service from the internet.
-First, we find the public IP of the nodes:
+ First, we find the public IP of one of the worker nodes:

 ```shell
 $ kubectl get nodes -o wide